 For detailed information, ideas and suggestions see the Animal Defense League of Texas website.

 Have you ever seen a suspicious activity, a streetlight not working or something out of the ordinary at your neighbor’s house while they’re not at home?
 Maybe vandalism to community property, a broken sprinkler, missing or damaged street signs?
 When residents of the community communicate issues such as these, they can be investigated and resolved in a timely manner.

-- Contacting the responsible agency directly from our contacts page.
+- Contacting the responsible agency directly.

 The more vigilant eyes we have, the safer and happier our community can be!
 Thanks for your help in making Oakhurst a great place to live.